Pushed, pulled and pushmi-pullyu fronts of the Burgers-FKPP equation: Introduction

 We now describe the main results of this paper on the large time behavior of the solutions to the Burgers-FKPP equation~(\ref{burgerskpp}) with $\beta\neq 0$ and rapidly decaying initial conditions, generalizing the results on the standard Fisher-KPP equation (\ref{nov2502}) discussed above.
 The main new feature is the aforementioned transition from the pulled to pushed behavior at $\beta_c=2$.
 The analysis at $\beta=\beta_c$ turns out to be surprisingly delicate.

 The study of the large time behavior in the present paper relies, in particular, on the notion of steepness of the solution.
 While such arguments date back to the original KPP paper~\cite{kolmogorov1937etude}, we were to a large extent motivated by the definition in the recent paper of Giletti and Matano~\cite{GM}.
 As we will only need it for smooth functions, we can formulate their notion as follows.
-Let us denote by~${\cal W}$ the class of smooth monotonically decreasing functions $u(x)$, $x\in\Rm$, such that \be \lim_{x\to-\infty} u(x)=1,~~\lim_{x\to+\infty}u(x)=0. \ee Given two functions $u_{1},u_2\in{\cal W}$, we say that $u_1$ is steeper than $u_2$ if \be |u_1'(u_1^{-1}(z))|>|u_2'(u_2^{-1}(z))|,~~\hbox{for all $z\in(0,1)$.} \ee In other words, the graph of $u_1(x)$ is steeper than the graph of $u_2(x)$ when compared at each fixed level~$z\in(0,1)$, rather than at a fixed point $x\in\Rm$.
+Let us denote by~${\cal W}$ the class of $C^1$, monotonically decreasing function $u(x)$, $x\in \Rm$, such that \be \lim_{x\to-\infty} u(x)=1,~~\lim_{x\to+\infty}u(x)=0. \ee Let $\overline \cW$ be its closure in $L^1$.
+Given two functions $u_{1},u_2\in{\cal W}$, we say that $u_1$ is steeper than $u_2$ if \be |u_1'(u_1^{-1}(z))|>|u_2'(u_2^{-1}(z))|,~~\hbox{for all $z\in(0,1)$.} \ee In other words, the graph of $u_1(x)$ is steeper than the graph of $u_2(x)$ when compared at each fixed level~$z\in(0,1)$, rather than at a fixed point $x\in\Rm$.
 This notion is translation invariant; if $u_1$ is steeper than $u_2$, it is also steeper than any translate $u_2(\cdot+h)$, with a fixed $h\in\Rm$.
-Equation (\ref{burgerskpp}) has the following important property. \begin{prop} Let $u_1(t,x)$ and $u_2(t,x)$ be the solutions to (\ref{burgerskpp}) with the corresponding initial conditions $u_{10},u_{20}\in{\cal W}$.
-If $u_{10}$ is steeper than $u_{20}$, then $u_1(t,\cdot)$ is steeper than~$u_2(t,\cdot)$ for all $t>0$. \end{prop} This result was essentially proved for the classical Fisher-KPP equation (\ref{nov2502}) in the original KPP paper~\cite{kolmogorov1937etude}.
-For the convenience of the reader, we present the proof for the Burgers-FKPP case in Section~\ref{sec:shape}.
-An interesting aspect here is that while the steepness comparison is used throughout the paper, most of its applications are not in the spirit of the elegant intersection number type of arguments but to produce estimates.
-An exception is the proof of Proposition~\ref{prop-jul1502} itself and its consequences discussed in Section~\ref{sec:shape}.
+For $u_1, u_2 \in \overline \cW$, we say that $u_1$ is steeper than $u_2$, if $u_1$ and $u_2$ can be approximated by $C^1$-functions $u_{1,\eps}$ and $u_{2,\eps}$ as $\eps \to0$ such that $u_{1,\eps}$ is steeper than $u_{2,\eps}$ for all $\eps$.